taliajmallo/rpgs/campaigns/Enemies_Within/Cythara/charsheet.md

 ## Talents
 ### Thaumaturge of Saphery
 Gain *Psychology [Obsessive Magick Disorder]*.
-If you can carry out a task using magic, you must succeed on a Difficult (-10) Cool test first.
+If you can carry out a task using magic, you must succeed on a Difficult (-10) Cool test first to accomplish it without magic.
 Many of the common folk of the old World can subconsciously feel your magical nature and are even more suspicious of you than of other elves.
 Anyone who has a prejudice against magic, wizards, elves and similar categories acts as if under Animosity towards you.
 You only miscast non-damaging Petty Spells on a roll of 88 and 100, but then must roll on the major miscast table for the outcome.
 Additionally, you know two more Petty Spells at character creation.
 ### Petty Magic
 You are capable of casting spells, and have mastered techniques to cast them.
 You permanently memorize a number of spells equal to your Willpower bonus (5).